Charles Howard, 20th Earl of Suffolk: Bomb disposal career and death

-The bomb had been dropped some six months earlier, the previous autumn and after removal and transfer to the marshes had been at Erith for so long it had been known to the Sappers as 'Old Faithful'.
-It contained two fuzes, a Type (17) and a Type (50); these two types were in short supply to the Bomb Disposal Sections, intact fuzes being required for instructional purposes and it was to recover the fuzes that the Earl was dealing with the bomb.
+The bomb had been dropped some six months earlier, during the previous autumn, and after removal and transfer to the marshes had been at Erith for so long it had been known to the sappers as "Old Faithful".
+It contained two fuzes, a Type (17) and a Type (50); these two types were in short supply to the Bomb Disposal Sections, intact fuzes being required for instructional purposes, and it was to recover the fuzes that Lord Suffolk was dealing with the bomb.
 The Type (17) was a delayed-action fuze containing a clockwork mechanism, while the Type (50) was an anti-handling device containing a motion sensor.
-Both fuzes had been temporarily made safe so that the bomb could be transferred from the impact site to an open area; the fuzes remained inside the bomb.

 The Germans had added a Zus 40 booby trap to some bombs, that detonated when the Type (17) was withdrawn.
 The Zus 40 was below the other fuze and so was not visible until the obvious fuze was partially withdrawn from its pocket.
-At lunchtime of 12 May, the Earl had telephoned his office to say that the Type (17) was ticking and that he had sent for an Mk II KIM clock-stopper.
+At lunchtime on 12 May, Lord Suffolk had telephoned his office to say that the Type (17) was ticking and that he had sent for an Mk II KIM clock-stopper.
 By 14:45 this was in place along with a stethoscope and preparations were being made to sterilise the bomb with steam.
 As two sappers were going to fetch water for the steamer, the bomb exploded.
-The explosion killed 14 people: the Earl, Hards, Morden (who died in the ambulance) and eleven other people who had been nearby, including five sappers who had been working with the Earl on the bomb.
-It was later surmised that a Zus 40 may have been triggered as the Earl was removing it.
+The explosion killed 14 people: Suffolk, Hards, Morden (who died in the ambulance) and eleven other people who had been nearby, including five sappers who had been working with Suffolk on the bomb.
+It was later surmised that a Zus 40 may have been triggered as Lord Suffolk was removing it.

 Personal life

-In 1934, he married Chicago-born ballet dancer Minnie Mabel "Mimi" Forde Pigott (21 December 1897 – 22 February 1966); they had three children:
+In 1934, he married London-born English actress and ballet dancer Minnie Mabel "Mimi" Forde Pigott (21 December 1897 – 22 February 1966); they had three children: